-The 4'x2'x2' PVC Panel Ball Python Enclosure by Zen Habitats is great for ball pythons and other reptiles that require a low to high humidity environment.
+The 4'x2'x2' PVC Panel Reptile Enclosure by Zen Habitats is great for lizards, snakes, tortoises, and other small animals that require low to high humidity environment.
 Zen Habitats Reptile Enclosure uses 1” anodized aluminum, bamboo printed PVC panels, front sliding/removable acrylic doors, a galvanized steel screen top, additional top humidity shield to retain humidity, and a 6" substrate shield (to keep loose substrate in the habitat when the door is open).
 The steel screen top includes screen support bars and wire grommets to give you the flexibility to install your lighting fixtures inside or outside the enclosure.

 Large enclosures – 120-gallon equivalent.
 Many reptiles thrive when given room to run, jump, and climb.
 4’x2’x2’ reptile enclosures are 3 times larger than 40 gallon breeder tanks.

 Non-reflective surfaces reduce anxiety.
 Most reptiles are territorial and do not like their own reflections.

 Front-sliding doors minimize stress when approaching your pet.
 Many reptiles and amphibians have a parietal eye which helps them spot aerial predators.
 A lot of reptile tanks open from the top - approaching from above can cause stress for your pet.

 Bamboo printed composite PVC panels for up to 100% humidity.
 Allows for a high humidity environment without the disadvantages of glass aquariums.